wallacepeaslee/Multiple-Class-Normalized-Potential-Contrast/README.md

 Potential Contrast was introduced in [2], and PC_Original.py follows the algorithms for computation given e.g. in [3].

 Our new efficient algorithms for potential contrast and our generilzation, multi-class normalized potential contrast, are included in Multiple_Source_NPC.py.
+The only requirements for running are the python packages are the Python Imaging Library (PIL/Pillow) and NumPy.

 Simply update the filepaths to a reference image and class labels/masks to use.
 For  normalized potential contrast, set parameters depending on color bit-depth.